caesarsalad93/web-optimization/README.md

 # Website Performance Optimization portfolio project
-I took numerous steps to improve the pagespeed score of the provided index page.
+I took numerous steps to improve the pagespeed score of the provided index page, and improve performance on a second pizza.html page.

-Steps included:
+Optimizing index page:
 1)Eliminate render-blocking javascript, by adding the async tag to the analytics js request.
 2)Eliminate render-blocking CSS by inlining all CSS styles.
 3)Minified CSS, HTML, and JavaScript.
 4)Reduced image sizes with 3rd party software.

+Optimizing pizza page:
+1) Moved pizzasDiv definition outside of for loop.
+It only needs to be defined once.
+2) Moved phase variable out of its for loop.
+3) Moved movingPizzas outside of its for loop.
+4) Dynamically generate number of pizzas for the screen as needed.

 ## Lets test it!
 I have uploaded the repository to github to host.